Stephen Stohn: Other work

 For nearly 20 years, until 2009, he was executive producer of the telecast of Canada's music awards show, The Juno Awards, and during that period was a director and then Chair of Canadian Academy of Recording Arts and Sciences, the organization responsible for The Juno Awards.
 He was also Chair of MusiCounts, a charity associated with The Juno Awards, which among other things distributes musical instruments to schools in need.

 From 2004 to 2008 Stohn executive produced the teen drama television series Instant Star about a young woman (played by Alexz Johnson) who wins a singer/songwriter contest.
 In 2011 and 2012 he executive produced the television series The L.A.
 Complex (formerly called Highland Gardens) for Bell Media in Canada and The CW in the U.S., about young Canadians dreaming of fame and fortune while struggling to survive in an apartment-style hotel in Los Angeles.

 His recent projects have included the family mystery series Open Heart for YTV in Canada and TeenNick in the U.S. and the latest incarnation of Degrassi, namely Degrassi: Next Class for Family Channel in Canada and Netflix worldwide.

+He has also recorded music as a songwriter and producer for GTA Rhythm Section, an orchestral pop band which Stohn has described as strongly influenced by Brian Wilson and which features Al Jardine's son Matthew on vocals.
+The band's debut EP, The Orange Sessions, is slated for release in early 2025.